IdkBemja/UrraHosting-Flask-template/README.md

 ---

-Feel free to adapt this template for your deployment on urrahost.app or urrahost.cl.
+Feel free to adapt this template for your deployment on urrahosting.cl or urrahost.cl.